DanielLaV/MagicBook/README.md

 ### Frontend Routes
 All frontend routes are covered in detail on the [Fronted Routes section of our project wiki](https://github.com/DanielLaV/MagicBook/wiki/Frontend-Routes).
-Frontend routes were designed to enable users access to basic functionality such as registration, authentication, viewing decks, accessing cards, searching by tags, and viewing their profile page where users can manage their decks.
+Frontend routes were designed to enable users access to basic functionality such as registration, authentication, viewing posts, accessing comments, and viewing their profile page where users can manage their info.

 ### API Routes
 All frontend routes are covered in detail on the [API Routes section of our project wiki](https://github.com/DanielLaV/MagicBook/wiki/API-Documentation).
 API routes were designed for users to interact with a page without being redirected.